Managing risk in your portfolio

 Please consider the charges, risk, expenses and investment objectives carefully before purchasing a mutual fund.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.

 Information provided has been prepared from Wealth Management Systems, Inc. sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is provided for informational purposes only, and is not intended for solicitation or trading purposes.
-Wealth Management Systems, Inc. is not an affiliate of AXA Equitable.
+Wealth Management Systems, Inc. is not an affiliate of Equitable.
 Please consult your tax and legal advisors regarding your individual situation.
-Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Wealth Management Systems, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
-By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.
+Neither Equitable nor any of the data provided by Equitable or its content providers, such as Wealth Management Systems, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
+By accessing the Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.